Syphilis is caused by bacteria.

 Early congenital syphilis

 Infants and young children who have symptoms of syphilis or who have a positive blood test should also have a spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar puncture) to see if the infection has involved the brain.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (lumbar puncture) to see if the infection has involved the brain.
 Doctors also do bone x-rays to look for bone changes that are characteristic of congenital syphilis.

 Late congenital syphilis